link-foundation/gh-pull-all/README.md

 # Maximum concurrency (be careful with rate limits)
 ./pull-all.mjs --org myorg --threads 20 --token $GITHUB_TOKEN

-# Enable live updates (updates in place, may interfere with terminal history)
+# Disable live updates for terminal history preservation
-./pull-all.mjs --user octocat --live-updates
+./pull-all.mjs --user octocat --no-live-updates
 ```

 ## Status Display

 The script shows real-time progress with visual indicators.
-By default, it uses append-only output to preserve terminal history.
-Use `--live-updates` for in-place updates if you prefer.
+By default, it uses live in-place updates for a dynamic experience.
+Use `--no-live-updates` to disable in-place updates if you need to preserve terminal history.

 - ⏳ `pending` - Repository queued for processing
 - 📦 `cloning` - Currently cloning repository